elizabethv0218/cyoa-project/curiousity.md

 # Curiousity
 You wake up scared and calm yourself
-*Is your curiousity eating you alive?*
+*Are you trying to go investigate?*

 [Yes](invevstigate.md)